hashgraph/hedera-mirror-node/docs/operations.md

 2. Create DB & Init Schema

-    The init script for v2 at `hedera-mirror-importer/src/main/resources/db/scripts/init_v2.sql` may be used to create the db, users, schema, extensions and ensure all permissions are set.
+    The init script for v2 `hedera-mirror-importer/src/main/resources/db/scripts/init_v2.sql` may be used to create the database, users, schema, extensions and ensure all permissions are set.
-    This may be run manually against the db node.
     In the docker-compose case this file is already mounted under `/docker-entrypoint-initdb.d/` on the docker container and run on startup.

+    This may be run manually against the db node if not using docker-compose:
+    ```shell script
+    $ psql "dbname=mirror_node host=localhost user=mirror_importer password=mirror_importer_pass port=6432" -f hedera-mirror-importer/src/main/resources/db/scripts/init_v2.sql
+    ```

-    > **_NOTE:_** The following steps assume the database, users and schema have been created
+    > **_NOTE:_** The following steps assume the database, users and schema have been created as detailed above

 3. Configure migration properties

-    A properties file contains db variable for easy running.
+    The configuration file `hedera-mirror-importer/src/main/resources/db/scripts/time-scale-migration/migration.config` contains db variables for easy running.
     These options include variables such as db names, passwords, users, hosts for both the existing db and the new db.

-    Update the values at `hedera-mirror-importer/src/main/resources/db/scripts/time-scale-migration/migration.config` appropriately for your db setup.
+    Update these values appropriately for your db setup.

 4. Run migration script

-    From the `hedera-mirror-importer/src/main/resources/db` directory run
+    From the `hedera-mirror-importer/src/main/resources/db` directory run the `timeScaleDbMigration.sh` script
     ```shell script
     $ ./scripts/time-scale-migration/timeScaleDbMigration.sh
     ```

+   The script uses successive `psql` connections to backup, configure and restore data on the new database nodes.
+   First it copies over the `flyway_schema_history` table, to maintain migration history.
+   It then utilizes the migration sql script used by normal flyway operations to create the new tables and then creates the Timescale hyper tables based on these.
+   Following this the tables from the old database are backed up as csv files using `\COPY` and then the data inserted into the new database also using `\COPY`.
+   Finally the schema of the `flyway_schema_history` is updated and the sequence values are updated to ensure continuation.

 ## Monitor